VimsRocz/IMU/README.md

 root** so the scripts can locate the bundled data files.
 Both scripts generate the same output as running
 `python src/run_all_datasets.py --method TRIAD` and validate the fused trajectory against the common `STATE_X001.txt` file.
-The extended summary is written to `results/summary_truth.csv` and includes acceleration RMSE, final and maximum errors.
+A short summary table for all datasets is printed and saved as `results/summary.csv`.

 #### run_method_only.py